Discover more from Healthy Rich

 Most money management software and apps are built on a foundation of budget culture, so beware of relying on them completely to manage your money.
 But I’m all for tools that take work out of your hands, and a lot of money management apps automate tasks you might otherwise avoid altogether.

-Here are a few apps you can use to support inclusive and values-based money management:
+Here are a few apps you can use to care for your relationship with money:

 5. Keep a diary — temporarily